stolostron/hypershift-deployment-controller/docs/quickstart.md

     cd hypershift
     make build
     ```
-  4. Using the `hypershift` binary, setup the second cluster a the Management Cluster
+  4. Using the `hypershift` binary, setup the second cluster as the Management Cluster
   5. Run the following command:
     ```shell
     REGION=us-east-1                    # Define in step 1